Heidi Zuckerman

 Heidi Zuckerman (born 1967 or 1968) is an American museum director and curator who is CEO and director of the Orange County Museum of Art in Costa Mesa, California.

 Zuckerman was previously a curator for the Jewish Museum in New York and the Berkeley Art Museum and Pacific Film Archive in California.
 From 2005 to 2019, she was director and chief curator of Aspen Art Museum in Colorado, during which the museum opened a new building designed by Shigeru Ban and shifted from exhibiting mainly local artists to international contemporary artists.
-She assumed her current position at the Orange County Museum of Art in 2021.
+She assumed her current position at the Orange County Museum of Art in 2021, managing the construction of its new building.

 Early life and education

 Heidi Ellen Zuckerman was born in 1967 or 1968.
 Zuckerman's mother, Helen, lived in Huntington, New York, and her father Matthew was from Palo Alto, California; she first lived in New York and grew up in Palo Alto.
 Her interest in art started in her childhood.
 In an interview with Cultured magazine, she recalled that her grandmother would send extra artwork she collected to her parents, who were not interested in art, so she "grew up making up my own stories about the objects that we lived with."
-She would also go to San Francisco for art museum visits.
+She would visit art museums on trips to San Francisco.

 Zuckerman attended the University of Pennsylvania, where she earned a Bachelor of Arts in European history in 1989.
 Her undergraduate thesis focused on the history of the punk subculture in the United Kingdom.
 She recalls she "fell in love" with art during her sophomore year, at a gallery show in Philadelphia, when she "became so immersed in what I was looking at that I forgot my current romantic challenges".
-After university, she studied for one year at the auction house Christie's, in London, and then lived in New York and worked at an art gallery in the SoHo neighborhood of New York City.
+After university, she studied for one year at the auction house Christie's, in London, and then lived in New York and worked at an art gallery in SoHo, Manhattan.